Fiscal Programming of Structural Reforms

 - preparing, assembling and prioritizing inputs for strategic fiscal documents, such as ERPs and Stability and Convergence Program.

-No fee will be charged.
-Flights, transfers and accommodation in Slovenia, and meals during the workshop will be funded for up to three officials per, and for one official per country from Armenia, Bulgaria, Croatia, Georgia, Moldova, Romania, Ukraine, as well as Slovenia.
-Applications of additional self-funded candidates from the SEE region (and beyond) will be considered, as far as space permits.
+No fee was charged.
+Flights, transfers and accommodation in Slovenia, and meals during the workshop were funded for up to three officials per, and for one official per country from Armenia, Bulgaria, Croatia, Georgia, Moldova, Romania, Ukraine, as well as Slovenia.
+Applications of additional self-funded candidates from the SEE region (and beyond) were considered, as far as space permitted.

 MOJMIR MRAK, Professor at University of Ljubljana and CEF Senior Program Adviser